lattias/Thesis_project/README.md

 ```
 parent_directory
 - Data
-- install_location_of_this_repository (this repo will automatically install the files nested in this folder for you)
+- install_location_of_this_repository (this repo will install the files nested in this folder for you)
 - - lib (copy this lib folder from the OpenFHE project into here)
 - - thesis_central_code
 - - - build